scalabel/scalabel/doc/src/setup.rst

     This is an alternative to using docker.
 We assume you have already installed `Homebrew <https://brew.sh/>`_ if you are using Mac OS X and you have ``apt-get`` if you are on Ubuntu.
 The code requires Python 3.7 or above.
-    Please check [how to upgrade your Python](#upgrade-python) if you don't have the right version.
+    Please check :ref:`Installation Tips` if you don't have the right version.
     We use 3.8 by default.
-Depending your OS, run the script
+Depending on your OS, run the script

     .. code-block:: bash